MicrosoftDocs/xamarin-docs.es-es/docs/ios/platform/graphics-animation-ios/graphics-animation-walkthrough.md

     }
     ```

-2. Agregue las siguientes directivas using:
+2. Agregue las siguientes directivas Using:

     ```csharp
     using CoreGraphics;